UX/UI Design

 Access and Security

 Only pre-approved employees (vetted by their managers) will have access to the platform.
-They will log in using their corporate email and work password.

 Controlled downloads